-Dr. Yousef is an anatomical pathologist and the division head of Molecular Diagnostics at St. Michael’s Hospital.
-He is a Professor at the University of Toronto and a Full Scientist at the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
-He is also the director of postgraduate research of the Department of Laboratory Medicine and Pathobiology and the director of the CELIC Centre for molecular innovation at St. Michael’s Hospital.
+Dr. George Yousef is an anatomical pathologist and the Division Head of Molecular Diagnostics at St. Michael’s Hospital.
+He is a Professor at the University of Toronto and a Scientist at the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
+He is also the Director of Postgraduate Research of the Department of Laboratory Medicine and Pathobiology and the Director of the CELIC Centre for Molecular Innovation at St. Michael’s Hospital.

-His research laboratory is one of the leading laboratories focusing on the cancer biomarkers in renal cell carcinoma and prostate cancer using an integrated genomic, quantitative proteomic, transcriptomic and miRNA approaches with extensive bioinformatics analysis.
-His laboratory is also internationally recognized in miRNA research.
-In addition, he also published extensively about the discovery of kallikrein family of tumor markers and their roles as cancer biomarkers.
+Dr. Yousef’s research laboratory is internationally recognized in miRNA research.
+It is one of the leading laboratories focusing on the cancer biomarkers in renal cell carcinoma and prostate cancer using an integrated genomic, quantitative proteomic, transcriptomic and miRNA approaches with extensive bioinformatics analysis.
+He has published extensively about the discovery of the kallikrein family of tumor markers and their roles as cancer biomarkers.

-At the pathology education frontier, he is a member of the Royal College Examination Board in Anatomical pathology and is leading the committee to digitalize the Royal College exam in Pathology.
-He is also a founding member and Chair of Pathology Informatics at the Canadian Association of Pathologists; His research was recognized by prestigious awards from the Royal College of Physicians, Canadian Association of Pathologists, and the United States National Academy of Clinical Chemistry.
+At the pathology education frontier, he is a member of the Royal College Examination Board in Anatomical Pathology and is leading the committee to digitalize the Royal College Exam in Pathology.
+He is also a founding member and Chair of Pathology Informatics at the Canadian Association of Pathologists.
+His research has been recognized by prestigious awards from the Royal College of Physicians, Canadian Association of Pathologists, and the United States National Academy of Clinical Chemistry.